martiinsssssss/ai_in_performances/README.md

 ### Training
 The trainig scripts for each model can be found in the `train/` folder.
 Any hyperparameter specification can be defined in the upper section of the script.
-A link to the trained models can be found in the folder `models/`.
-The images above show the results obtained for the UNet BCE with Logits model. <br><br>
+The CNN trained models can be found in the folder `models/cnn`. ⚠️ **The UNet and ViT models can be downloaded from the link in each folder** The images above show the results obtained for the UNet BCE with Logits model. <br><br>
 ![UNet BCE with Logits training results](assets/training_bce_unet.png "UNet BCE with Logits training results")

 ### Inference Results